brlala/Networking-Basic/readme.md

 Algorithms:
 1. Round robin - distribute equaly for each server
 2. Least Time Response - LB will send out ping to each server, first server to reply will be served the request
-3. weighted round robin - each server is given a different weigh of messages
+3. Weighted round robin - each server is given a different weigh of messages
 3. Consistent Hash - imagine on a circle, the request will be mapped to a point. going clockwise, the first server that it hits will serve the request.
-3. Consistent Hash - imagine on a circle, the request will be mapped to a point. going clockwise, the first server that it hits will serve the request.

-{read textbook chapter 3, 8.3-8.6
+read textbook chapter 3, 8.3-8.6